dpakGit/DevOps_Traning/Terraform/Assignments/Mypractice.md

 ```
 terraform apply -var "custom_uuid=my-custom-uuid"
- # in place of ' My-Custom-uuid-Name ' we can give any name.
 ```

+In place of ' My-Custom-uuid-Name ' we can give any name.

 Utilizing the first and third commands enables manual renaming or versioning of the resource with each update.